4thlabs/puffin/README.md

 # Puffin Cpp

-Puffin Cpp is a C++ library full of simple utilities used in all of my other projects.
-From http/httpd to small event bus, helpers to bootstrap a project faster.
+Puffin Cpp is a small c++ library made of simple utilities like event bus, meta template helpers, used to bootstrap projects faster.

-## Design

-## Modules

 ### Common
 ### Events
+### Ioc
 ### Maths